thafaker/TerminalDrome/README.md

 * Basic Help Screen via Shift+H Button.
 * Splash Start Screen :-)
 * nice Status Bar at the bottom
+* Cover Art in the middle Pane, downloading the cover and converting it to ascii.

 ## Benchmarking :-)